osisupermoses/go-micro/README.md

   * listener-service

 It's a good place to learn about microservices and deployments.
 It also introduces working with:
-  * Docker / Docker swarm usiing caddy webserver
+  * Docker / Docker swarm using caddy webserver
   * Kubernetes using nginx webserver

 It's running on a docker swamp server in on a linux machine running on Digital Ocean service and the live version can be visited on https://swarm.techiehub.co.
-It's primarily for learning purposes.
+Please understand that this repo is primarily for learning purposes.